 - Questions for an Attorney

 Parents have important legal rights and responsibilities in caring for their children.
 From making important education and health care decisions to providing for a child’s daily needs, they are responsible for all aspects of a child’s growth and development.

-The purpose of parental rights and responsibilities is to provide for the best interests of the child.
-Sometimes, however, the best interests of a child require that a parent’s parental rights are terminated—so that the child can be put in the legal custody of someone else.
+The purpose of parental rights is to provide for the best interests of the child.
+Sometimes, however, a child’s best interests require that their parent’s rights be terminated—so that the child can be put in the legal custody of someone else.